paradigmxyz/mesc/README.md

 - [python](/python) [TODO]
 - [rust](/rust) [TODO]

-These implementations provide a consistent language-agnostic interface while obeying the natural conventions of each language.
+These implementations provide a consistent language-agnostic interface while still obeying the conventions of each language.

-Additionally, the CLI implementation contains utilities for creating, modifying, and validating an environment's MESC configuration.

-## Examples [TODO]
+## Quickstart

-Examples are provided in the [`examples/`](/examples) directory.

-These examples demonstrate how MESC can be used in a wide variety of circumstances.
+The interactive [`mesc`](./cli) CLI tool makes it easy to create and manage a MESC configuration.
+Running `mesc setup` will prompt a user to enter their RPC endpoints, choose their defaults, and configure their environment variables.

+To perform this process manually:
+1) Create a MESC JSON file (can use [example](./SPECIFICATION.md#example-rpcconfig) from the spec as a template).
+2) Set `RPC_CONFIG_PATH` to the path of this JSON file.

-## Tests [TODO]
+## Tutorial

-Tests are provided in the [`tests/`](/tests) directory.

-These tests validate that a MESC implementation is fully compliant with the specification.
+MESC tracks the following information:
+1. a list of RPC endpoints, including their `name`, `chain_id`, and `url`
+2. the default RPC endpoint that should be used for each network
+3. the default network that should be used

+MESC can also track additional information like metadata and tool-specific default settings.

+This configuration data is stored in a JSON file.
+Users should set their `RPC_CONFIG_PATH` environment to the location of a MESC JSON file.

+A more thorough tutorial can be found in the [In-Depth Tutorial]().